Generalized system identification with stable spline kernels: PEM and stable spline approaches to linear system identification

-Under Gaussian noise assumptions, PEM coincides with Maximum Likelihood and is \emph{asymptotically efficient} if the model structure contains the true system \cite{Ljung}.

-However, in real applications, the correct model structure (dimension of $\theta$) is typically unknown and needs to be inferred from data.
-This step is crucial since one has to balance bias and variance to reach a good impulse response reconstruction.
-For this purpose, cross validation is often adopted \cite{Hastie01}.
-Another widely used approach is Akaike's criterion \cite{Akaike1974} or its small-sample version \cite{Hurvich}, known in the literature as corrected Akaike's criterion (AICc).
-Assuming Gaussian noise of unknown variance, AICc determines $\theta$ as follows
+where the quadratic loss $V$ is a standard choice.
+In real applications, a suitable model structure (dimension of $x$) is typically unknown and needs to be inferred from data.
+This step is crucial, as it balances bias and variance, and popular approaches include cross validation~\cite{Hastie01}, Akaike's criterion~\cite{Akaike1974}, and its small-sample version, corrected Akaike's criterion (AICc)~\cite{Hurvich}.